MaralBarkhordari/MaralBarkhordari/README.md

 # Hi there! 👋

-I'm **Maral Barkhordari**, a Data Analytics professional with over six years of experience in the pharmaceutical and retail industries.
+I'm **Maral Barkhordari**, a Data Analytics professional with over six years of experience in the supply chain and retail industries.
 I’m passionate about using **data-driven solutions** to solve business problems, optimize processes, and drive decision-making.

-- 🔍 I specialize in **data analysis, visualization, machine learning, statistical analysis, deep learning and business insights** using Python, SQL, and Power BI and libraries (scikit-learn, numpy, panda, matplotlib, seaborn,TensorFlow and PyTorch).
+- 🔍 I specialize in **data analysis, visualization, machine learning, statistical analysis, and business insights** using Python, SQL, and Power BI and libraries (scikit-learn, numpy, panda, matplotlib, seaborn,TensorFlow).

 - 🎓 I hold:
   - A **Data Science Certificate** from the University of Toronto, Canada.